futoin/specs/draft/ftn8_security_concept.md

         - Always throw general "SecurityError" with generic error info
         - Prevent time-based attacks - make consistent delays on any SecurityError
     - Do not use descriptive identifiers in tokens
+7. Forward Secrecy
+    - use modern TLS, SSH, IPSec or other type of secure channel with perfect forward secrecy characteristics
+    - use secure symmetric key exchange
+    - use derived keys for each use occurence
+    - End-to-End Encryption API

 ## 2.2.
 Security Contexts